xavidop/alexa-helloworld-new-vscode-config/README.md

 The first step we need to do to enable local debugging on our Visual Studio Code is basically just adding 2 packages npm: `ask-sdk-model` and `ask-sdk-local-debug`.
 The first one you should already have it, but it is worth it to upgrade it to the latest version.
 You should use `v1.29.0` or higher!

 The second package, `ask-sdk-local-debug`, is the most important one, this is a `devDependency` instead of a normal `dependency`.
-Why? well we just need it only for development purposes.
+Why? well, we just need it only for development purposes.
 This package is the one that we are going to use to launch our AWS Lambda locally and intercept all the calls from the Alexa Cloud Service.

-To install this dependencies you have to run these commands:
+To install these dependencies you have to run these commands:
 1. For npm:
 ```bash
     npm install --save ask-sdk-model@^1.29.0